Claim for your employees' wages through the Coronavirus Job Retention Scheme

 If you made employees redundant or they stopped working for you after 28 February

-If you made employees redundant, or they stopped working for you on or after 28 February 2020, you can re-employ them, put them on furlough and claim for their wages through the scheme.
+If you made employees redundant, or they stopped working for you on or after 28 February 2020, you can re-employ them, put them on furlough and claim for their wages from the date on which you furloughed them through the scheme.
 This applies to employees that were made redundant or stopped working for you after 28 February, even if you do not re-employ them until after 19 March.
 This applies as long as the employee was on your payroll as at 28 February and had been notified to HMRC on an RTI submission on or before 28 February 2020.
 This means an RTI submission notifying payment in respect of that employee to HMRC must have been made on or before 28 February 2020

 If an employee has had multiple employers over the past year, has only worked for one of them at any one time, and is being furloughed by their current employer, their former employer/s should not re-employ them, put them on furlough and claim for their wages through the scheme.